UCSB-RSeminar/Sp25_Wk1_Intro_RSeminar/README.md

 - If you're a grad enrolled in 595R, please sign up to lead a tutorial
 - If you're an undergrad enrolled in 194R, please sign up to either of:
     1) help a grad student with a tutorial (be an assistant tutorial lead)
-    2) present a 5 min 'Favorite Function' section to
+    2) present a 5-10 min 'Favorite Function' section to
        - give a deep dive into a function (either your current fav/a great one you've recently discovered or one of the central functions from a prior tutorial that you wanted to know more about)
        - Share a coding tip or trick that makes your code more readable/transferable/robust or just something cool that makes your R life better.
 (NOTE: This is actually intended to be quick, really 5mins or less)

 ## Instructions for Presenters:
 Sign into the GitHub website and create a new repository to hold the files you want to share.
-Name it using the convention "WeekX_topic".
-For example if you are presenting about regression on week 3, the name would be "Week3_regression".
+Name it using the convention "Sp25_WeekX_topic".
+For example if you are presenting about regression on week 3, the name would be "Sp25_Week3_regression".
 Optionally add a description, .gitignore, README, and license.
 Click "Create repository".

 In RStudio, go to File > New Project...
 Select Version Control > Git